Michael Hotka's

 I purchased a new tool to square up the right angle supports.
 I've always wanted this tool for other woodworking projects.
 So I bought it now for this project.

-I used my hand mitre box and a hacksaw to cut the two aluminum pieces to support the altitude protractor.
+I used my hand mitre box and a hacksaw to cut the two aluminum pieces to support the altitude plate.
 The shorter piece is 4 inches line and the longer piece is 8 inches long.
 The measurements for the original quadrant can be found in this PDF File.
 These dimensions are in millimeters.

 It was warm here in Colorado on Sunday January 21, 2024.
 A balmy 53 degrees.
 I went out in thee driveway and fabricated all the parts I needed.

 I added 4 feet to the azimuth base.
-I will use wedged door shims to level this base before use.
+I will use wedged wooden door shims to level this base before use.

 To ensure the base and upright aluminum pieces were at right angles, I clamped them to a large square.
 I then drilled holes and used 1/8 inch pop rivets to secure the right angle braces to the aliminum pieces.